Chapter 5.30

 (2) Applicant’s telephone number, home address, and mailing address, if different;

-(3) If different from applicant, the name, address, and telephone number of the responsible person or entity; and
+(3) If different from the applicant, the name, address, and telephone number of the responsible person or entity; and

 (1) Valid driver’s license issued by any state;